muhammadhilmi007/Samudra-App/readme.md

     ```

 3. Configure Database Credentials:
-   Open the `.env` file in the root directory of your Hexadash application using a text editor.
+   Open the `.env` file in the root directory of your Samudra App application using a text editor.
    Set the following values according to your MongoDB setup:
     ```
     DATABASE_HOST=127.0.0.1
     DATABASE_PORT=27017
-    DATABASE_NAME=hexadash
+    DATABASE_NAME=Samudra App
     ```
   Replace the values with the appropriate database host, port, and name.

 4. Database Migration:
   Before running the application, you may need to perform database migrations to create necessary tables or collections.
-  Hexadash uses Mongoose as the database object modeling tool, which handles migrations for MongoDB.
+  Samudra App uses Mongoose as the database object modeling tool, which handles migrations for MongoDB.
 For more details on how to perform migrations using Mongoose, visit [https://mongoosejs.com/docs/documents.html](https://mongoosejs.com/docs/documents.html).

 5. Start MongoDB:
    Ensure that MongoDB is running by executing the following command: